 What separates the Morgan from the other breeds?

-The goal of the Morgan Stock Horse breeder, is to selectively breed for its unique confirmation, beauty and type, not found in any other breed.
-Substance with refinement.
-It is not bred for a limited single specialized performance, use or color.
+The goal of the Morgan stock horse breeder, is to selectively breed for its unique confirmation, beauty and type, not found in any other breed.
+Substance with refinement, free of hereditary or navicular problems.
+It is not bred for a limited single specialized performance, use or color pattern.
+The Morgan excels as a good natured, all around general purpose, do anything mount.

 The Morgan is known for its stylish appearance and energetic carriage, allowing it to move like a balanced, proud, high quality saddle horse and not a low headed draft work horse with a heavy harness conformation.